spacemeshos/testnet-guide/local.md

 4. Enter `account` to view Yosher's balance.

-> Yosher balance should now reflect the 500 coins he got from Anton plus any mining awards that he got for mining.
+> Yosher balance should now reflect the 500 coins he got from Anton plus any mining awards that he got for mining with his full node.

-TBR
+### Stopping the Testnet
+👉  Just hit `ctrl-c` in the terminal window you started the Testnet from.
+👉  To close the CLI wallet Just hit `ctrl-c` in a running wallet instance terminal window.

 ### Connecting the wallet to a different node

 TBR

+### Hacking on the localnet

+👉  The nodes genesis config is set using data from this file `genesis_accounts.json`.
+It is located in the root of the local testnet github repo you have cloned to your computer.

+👉  The localnet log files are located in the `Logs` directory in the local testnet github repo root.

 ### Exploring config files

 - Layers, miners, transactions and epochs....

-TBR

-### Looking at node logs

-👉  You can see each node log output by...

-### Stopping the Testnet
-👉  Just hit `ctrl-c` in the terminal window you started the Testnet on

 ----